 - Use sound judgment for evidence-informed decision-making through critical thinking and problem solving

 - Identify career development and lifelong learning opportunities.
-In addition, as an entry-level physical therapist assistant, under the supervision of a licensed physical therapist, and within the patient’s established plan of care, an RCGC graduate will be able to:
+In addition, as an entry-level physical therapist assistant, under the supervision of a licensed physical therapist, and within the patient’s established plan of care, an RCSJ graduate will be able to:

 - Exhibit professional behaviors in the role as a responsible physical therapist assistant by providing safe, ethical and legal care